State's cases rise by 11,682 after 2 days above 13K; deaths increase by 72, one day after 96

 Worldwide

-The U.S. represented 22.6 percent of 12,387 deaths, behind the record of 13,696 Wednesday, and 19.1 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 23.7 percent of 10,771 deaths Saturday, behind the record of 13,696 Wednesday, and 19.1 percent of the world total though its population is only 4.3 percent of the global total.

-Sweden, which has been doing "herd immunity" with no lockdown, 20 deaths and is at 7,993.
-Neighboring Norway reported no deaths to remain at 404, as well as 192 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, no data and at 7,993.
+Neighboring Norway reported no deaths for the second day in a row to remain at 404, as well as 166 more cases.

 Scripps Only Content 2020